bretlowery/snakrAWS/README.md

 }
 ```
-Test that conf before you deploy with:
+11. Test that conf before you deploy with:
 ```
 $ sudo nginx -t
 ```
-If it's ok, start nginx with:
+12. If it's ok, start nginx with:
 ```
 $ sudo service nginx start
 ```
-11. Configure and start either uWSGI or gunicorn.
+13. Configure and start either uWSGI or gunicorn.
 Here, I'm using gunicorn.
 For more examples see:
 https://www.digitalocean.com/community/tutorials/how-to-serve-django-applications-with-uwsgi-and-nginx-on-ubuntu-16-04
 ```
 $ sudo mkdir /var/log/your.snakraws.com-net-gov-whatever
 $ sudo chown www-data:www-data /var/log/your.snakraws.com-net-gov-whatever
 $ sudo vim /etc/systemd/system/your.snakraws.com-net-gov-whatever.service
 ```
-Then add:
+14. Set up your gunicorn conf file:
 ```
 [Unit]
 Description=your.snakraws.com-net-gov-whatever